 - Preheat oven to 400° F.

-- Spray your mini muffin tins with Pam spray.
-Press each puff pastry square into the bottom and sides of the muffin tins.
-Place a heaping tablespoon of the spinach mixture into the square.
+- Place a heaping tablespoon of the spinach mixture into the square.
 Bring each corner up and twist to seal.

 - Brush the additional beaten egg onto each spinach cup.